practicalli/clojure/simple-projects/random-clojure-function.md

 The tests should pass.

 ## Running the application
-Use the clojure command with the main namepace of the application.
+Use the clojure command with the main namespace of the application.
 Clojure will look for the -main function and evaluate it.
 ```shell
 clojure -M -m practicalli.random-clojure-function
 ```